 English majors are well-rounded and well versed in the art of research and analysis, so many students go on to pursue careers in information.

 Many universities, companies, and independent organizations hire former English students as researchers.
 Upon graduating with a bachelor’s degree in English, many students go on to work as research assistants at universities.
 An assistant usually works under a fulltime faculty member.
-These positions are mainly part-time and are used as a source of supplement income for graduate students.
+These positions are mainly part-time and are used as a source of supplementary income for graduate students.
 However, holding this position looks good to both doctoral programs seeking research associates and various colleges looking for contracted research fellows.
 While these positions are not long-term careers, they help fund education and projects of both graduates and postgraduates.
 English majors have gone on to become researchers in libraries, marketing departments, and a variety of independent companies.
-English students with a background in Science and Psychology are very marketable in this field because scientific research often requires the ability to write and communicate clearly.

 Jobs in media are often comparable to jobs in writing and publication, as various forms of media have to be written, edited, and produced.
 Some English majors prefer to explore careers that are untraditionally associated with English studies, but they certainly utilize their training in communication, research, and editing.